 Speed and Hitting with Power He Had, But Pegs was in Procession of Cannon in Right Field

 Preserving the Rich History of Baseball in the Bahamas

 Jayson “Pegs” Moxey1970 Bahamas Baseball Association All Star

 Jayson Moxey playing on the many triple crown winningteams including, St Pauli Girls Barons & Holsten Knights

-Jayson “Pegs” Moxey was the Bahamas Baseball Federation 2014 with baseball life time achievement award his wife Mrs. Elisa Moxey.
+Jayson “Pegs” Moxey was awarded by the Bahamas Baseball Federation in 2014 with baseball life time achievement award.